Grilled Bavette Steak

 bavette steak recipe.

-This bavette steak recipe transforms a cost-conscious cut of beef into a restaurant-worthy dish.
-The steak is perfectly juicy and tender and cooks fast.
+This grilled bavette steak recipe transforms a cost-conscious cut of beef into a restaurant-worthy dish.
+It's juicy and tender and cooks in under 15 minutes.
+Watch the video below to see how I make it in my kitchen!

 Servings: 6 servings